samuel-jimenez/GramEditor/docs/src/debugger.md

 > If your language isn't listed, you can contribute by adding a debug adapter for it.
 Check out our [debugger extensions](./extensions/debugger-extensions.md) documentation for more information.

-Follow those links for language- and adapter-specific information and examples, or read on for more about Tehanu's general debugging features that apply to all adapters.
+Follow those links for language- and adapter-specific information and examples, or read on for more about Gram's general debugging features that apply to all adapters.

 ## Getting Started